Lovely Stangl Teapot

 |Large Stangl Teapot -

 the eyes.
-The large mouth makes me think this would be a wonderful
+The large mouth makes a perfect Grab-a-Bag Pot.
+Fill with an

 This pot is in Wonderful Condition; No chips, dings, cracks or crazing.